 Knowing what to pack in your hospital bag when you’re having a baby is both very exciting and a little overwhelming!
-When I was pregnant, I could not wait to pack my hospital bag.
+I could not wait to pack my hospital bag when I was pregnant.
 I made lists and packed, unpacked and repacked.
 I did this pretty much on repeat.
 But do you know what?
 I didn’t actually need a lot of the stuff that I packed!
 So, to help other parents to be, I have created a printable hospital bag checklist.

 When To Pack